Paris-Orly, the airport near Paris

 There are three runways at Paris-Orly with a scheduling capacity of 72 aircraft movements per hour.
 Runways 3 and 4 can accommodate A380s.
 In 2017, there were 229,027 aircraft movements at Paris-Orly airport.

 The airport has 71 aircraft parking stands, 56% of which are contact stands.
 The 2017 use of contact stands for departure was around 88.6%.

 A junction building to connect the South Terminal with the West Terminal in 2019

-The Paris-Orly airport is located at the junction of the A6 and A10 motorways.
+The Paris-Orly airport is located at the junction of the A6 and A10 motorways and close to the motorway A 86.
 It is also served by an RER commuter railway line that links with Orlyval, a dedicated automated metro line.

-Line 7 of the tramway was commissioned on 2013 and directly connects the airport and the future “Coeur d’Orly” business district to line 7 of the Paris metro.
-Phase 2 of the project (extension to Juvisy) has a target commissioning date of 2018.
+Line 7 of the tramway was commissioned on 16 November 2013 and directly connects the airport and the future “Coeur d’Orly”3 business district to line 7 of the Paris metro.
+Phase 2 of the project (extension to Juvisy) is currently being studied.

 The traffic at Paris-Orly airport is subject to two regulatory constraints :

 Limited to 250,000 per year for take-off and landing (Order of 6 October 1994 by the Ministry of Public Works, Transport and Tourism).
 In 2014, the number of aircraft movements totalled 229,007, down 2.3% compared to 2016.

 Report on activities